Julylle/Liquid-based-Nitrous-Oxide-Quantification/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License, see the LICENSE file for details.

 ---